arraypress/edd-product-query/README.md

 # Easy Digital Downloads Product Query Class

-Enhance your Easy Digital Downloads plugin or theme with advanced querying capabilities.
+Enhance your Easy Digital Downloads add-on or custom theme with advanced querying capabilities.
 This PHP class allows you to perform intricate product queries using detailed parameters like categories, tags, price ranges, and custom meta data.
-It leverages WordPress's WP_Query to provide optimized, cacheable product listings.
+It leverages WordPress's `WP_Query` to provide optimized, cacheable product listings.

 ## Features